The

 Romania into World War II on the side of the Axis powers.
 However,

-extremely ambitious and wanted to gain complete power by
+Antonescu was extremely ambitious and wanted to gain complete

-personally becoming the leader of the Legionary Movement.
-In
+power by personally becoming the leader of the Legionary Movement.

-Romanian army is on his side and if Hitler wants Romania to join
+Romanian army was on his side and if Hitler wanted Romania to join

 in fighting the U.S.S.R., Germany must remain neutral in the event